Daniele-Gregori/ThermodynamicBetheAnsatz/README.md

 D. Fioravanti, D. Gregori and H.Shu, "Integrability, susy $SU(2)$ matter gauge theories and black holes" [arXiv:2208.14031 [hep-th]](https://arxiv.org/pdf/2208.14031).

-Read more about the significance of this work also on a [Wolfram Community post](https://community.wolfram.com/groups/-/m/t/3549711).
+Read more about the overall significance of this work also on a [Wolfram Community post](https://community.wolfram.com/groups/-/m/t/3549711).

 # ThermodynamicBetheAnsatzSolve